 Do I need IoT products on every well?

-No. Most operators instrument selectively based on well rate, risk, regulatory exposure, and operational criticality.
-Low-rate stripper wells often get only a pump-off controller and a tank shut-in, with the pumper’s daily visit covering everything else.
+No. Most producers instrument selectively based on well type, rate, risk, regulatory exposure, and operational criticality.
+On conventional wells where SCADA is breaking down or never got installed because the math never worked, a SCADA alternative like TinyPumper fits at any scale.
+Low-rate stripper wells often get only a pump-off controller and a tank shut-in, with the pumper’s daily visit covering the rest.